fejlek/Nine-Circles-Statistics/Third Circle - Ordinal Regression/Third_circle_ordinal_regression_1.md

     ## No redundant variables

 <br/> No variable seems redundant.
 Thus, we will need to perform the
-data reduction the hard way.
+data reduction another way.
 Ideally, creating summarizing variables would be done with the help of experts in the particular field.
 In this project, we will have to do.
 Let’s take a look at cluster analysis, which groups the predictors based on Spearman’s rank correlation